To improve fine motor skills after stroke, you need to rewire the brain through exercise.

 - Squeezing a stress ball

-In order for these exercises to be helpful, they must be repeated over and over – and we’re talking hours.
-While that might sound daunting, you can try doing them with some light entertainment running in the background, like music or a podcast.
-But sometimes boredom is eminent, so try upgrading to these more creative exercises:
+In order for these exercises to be helpful, they must be repeated over and over.
+If that might sound daunting, you can try upgrading to these more creative exercises:

 It’s time to get in touch your inner child!
 By bringing a little youthful creativity into your rehabilitation routine, you can reduce boredom and spark a little extra motivation.